AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 * It's called a neutral term, "unit" because it's your choice of what that unit is.
 If it was always "method" it would be called a "method test", and it's not called that, therefore it's not always that.
 * It tests a unit of app functionality, [a single logical concept in the system](https://www.artofunittesting.com/definition-of-a-unit-test).
+* [Test behaviors, not implementation details](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1428s) - this blog post would be _incomplete_ without referencing "TDD, Where Did It All Go Wrong" by Ian Cooper.

 Ultimately the only view that's wrong and harmful is that "a unit test always tests a method on a class, in isolation".

 Consider the definition of unit tests, where "A test is not a unit test if: It talks to the database; It communicates across the network; It touches the file system" (from ["A Set of Unit Testing Rules", Michael Feathers, 2005](https://www.artima.com/weblogs/viewpost.jsp?thread=126923) )   - these decoupled tests _meet all of those criteria_.

-Consider the other definition of unit tests, where they are small, fast, cheap, numerous, can be run concurrently etc: these decoupled tests meet all of those criteria too.
+Consider the other definition of unit tests, where they are small, fast, cheap, numerous, reliable, can be run frequently, can be run concurrently: these decoupled tests meet all of those criteria too.

 By reasonable and pragmatic definitions, these are unit tests.